statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 c) Where, in accordance with Rule 69.1b), the International Preliminary Examining Authority wishes to start the international preliminary examination at the same time as the international search, that Authority shall invite the applicant to pay the handling fee within one month from the date of the invitation.

 d) The amount of the handling fee payable shall be the amount applicable on the date of payment.
-57.4.
-The International Preliminary Examining Authority shall refund the handling fee to the applicant:
+57.4.   *Refund*  The International Preliminary Examining Authority shall refund the handling fee to the applicant:

 (i) if the demand is withdrawn before the demand has been sent by that Authority to the International Bureau, or

 (ii) if the demand is considered, under Rule 54.4 or 54 *bis*.1(b), not to have been submitted.
-57.5.
-Vervallen.
-57.6.   *Refund*  The International Preliminary Examining Authority shall refund the handling fee to the applicant:

-(i) if the demand is withdrawn before the demand has been sent by that Authority to the International Bureau, or

-(ii) if the demand is considered, under Rule 54.4 or 54 *bis*.1b), not to have been submitted.

 ### Rule  58